Arrow Cross Party

-The Arrow Cross Party (Nyilaskeresztes Párt – Hungarista Mozgalom, lit.
-'Arrow Cross Party – Hungarist Movement', abbreviated NYKP) was a far-right Hungarian ultranationalist party led by Ferenc Szálasi, which formed a government in Hungary they named the Government of National Unity.
+The Arrow Cross Party was a far-right, Hungarian ultranationalist party led by Ferenc Szálasi, which formed a government in Hungary they named the Government of National Unity.
 They were in power from 15 October 1944 to 28 March 1945.
-During its short rule, ten to fifteen thousand civilians were murdered outright, including many Jews and Romani, and 80,000 people were deported from Hungary to concentration camps in Austria.
+During its short rule, ten to fifteen thousand civilians were murdered, including many Jews and Romani, and 80,000 people were deported from Hungary to concentration camps in Austria.
 After the war, the Arrow Cross leaders were tried and found guilty as war criminals by Hungarian courts.
 In March 1946, Szálasi and three of his key henchmen were hanged.

 Formation

 The party was founded by Ferenc Szálasi in 1935 as the Party of National Will.
 It had its origins in the political philosophy of pro-German extremists such as Gyula Gömbös, who coined the term "national socialism" in the 1920s.
-The party was outlawed in 1937 but was reconstituted in 1939 as the Arrow Cross Party, and was modelled fairly explicitly on the Nazi Party of Germany, although Szálasi often harshly criticized the Nazi regime of Germany.
+The party was outlawed in 1937 but was reconstituted in 1939 as the Arrow Cross Party, and was modeled fairly explicitly on the Nazi Party of Germany, although Szálasi often harshly criticized the Nazi regime of Germany.

 Emblem and symbolism

 The party's iconography was clearly inspired by that of the Nazis.

-The Nyilaskereszt ("arrow cross") emblem was considered to be a symbol of the Magyar tribes who, from the late 9th century, conquered and settled in what became Hungary.
+The Nyilaskereszt ("arrow cross") emblem was considered a symbol of the Magyar tribes, who, from the late 9th century, conquered and settled in what became Hungary.
 In emulating the central role of the swastika in Nazi ideology, the arrow cross also alluded to the purported racial purity of the Magyars, in the same way that the swastika was intended to allude to the purported racial purity of the Germans.
 The arrow cross symbol had other ideological implications, including a desire to nullify the Treaty of Trianon, and expand the Hungarian state in all cardinal directions, out to the borders of the former Kingdom of Hungary.